LeChrisU/TemperaturePiFrontend/README.md

 # TemperaturePiFrontend

+Angular.js v1 based Frontend for the Temperature Pi Home Project.

+The HTML5 app provided in `/app` provides an example of how to consume a JSON-based REST API using MVVM architecture.
+In this scenario, both temperature and humidity read from a USB-WDE1 receiver (http://www.elv.de/-353.html) and subsequently stored into a MySQL database is visualized via d3.js.

+As usual for Angular.js based apps, the bootstrapper can be found at `app/scripts/app.js`, View Models at `app/scripts/controllers` and Views at `app/views`.

+Both mobile and desktop scenarios are supported via Bootstrap styles.

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+This project was scaffolded with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.
+Additionally, one can run `nohup grunt serve &` to run the preview from a background process.

 ## Testing